lucianodato/noise-repellent/README.md

 * Whitening: Modifies the residual noise to be more like white noise.
 This takes into account that our ears do well discriminating sounds in white noise versus colored noise.
 * Makeup Gain: Output gain if needed.
 * Capture noise print: To manually take the noise print.
 * Adaptive Noise: To change the noise profile dynamically in time.
 This enables the automatic estimation of noise thresholds.
 It needs a few seconds to learn it.
-(Smoothing and Artifact control won't work when this is active)
 * Reset noise print: Removes the noise print previously captured.
 * Noise listen: To hear only the residual noise.
 * Residual emphasis: When whitening is applied this will reduce lower frequencies but keep the boosted highs.